ibm-cloud-architecture/refarch-kc/docs/itg-tests/itgtests.md

 - Containers topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_CONTAINERS_TOPIC** which defaults to `itg-containers`.

+- Container anomaly retry topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_CONTAINER_ANOMALY_RETRY_TOPIC** which defaults to `itg-container-anomaly-retry`.

+- Container anomaly dead topic name: This could be specified within the integration tests kubernetes job yaml file under the variable **ITGTESTS_CONTAINER_ANOMALY_DEAD_TOPIC** which defaults to `itg-container-anomaly-dead`.

 - Kafka Environment: It should be either **OCP** or **IBMCLOUD** depending on where your IBM Event Streams instance is deployed onto.
 If it is deployed on premises in your OpenShift or Kubernetes cluster, then it `KAFKA_ENV` should be set to `OCP`.
 If you are using an IBM Event Streams instance in the IBM Cloud, then `KAFKA_ENV` should be set to `IBMCLOUD`.

   This is important as the **IBM Event Streams on-prem instances require a PEM certificate** for the Kafka libraries to successfully connect to it.
 So, if you are using IBM Event Streams on-prem in your OpenShift or Kubernetes cluster, you also have to: